FredPont/FileFootprintLister/Readme.md

 # Quick start
 - edit the config/path.csv file
 - enter one directory path to scan, per line (no header in this table)

+If the path contains spaces, commas... it can be necessary to quote the path : "my,path with, spaces"
 - start the software in the FileFootprintLister directory
 ```
 Usage :